IconoclastLabs/MotionTemplate/README.md

 your RubyMotion application.
 Simply strip out the features you don't need, and start implementing your app on this robust RM 2.0 template!*

 ### To Install And Use Template
-You can use this template straight off github if you have RubyMotion >= 2.3 `$ motion create --template=git@github.com:IconoclastLabs/MotionTemplate.git <myappname>`
+You can use this template straight off github if you have RubyMotion >= 2.3 (if repo already exists it will do a `git pull`) `$ motion create --template=git@github.com:IconoclastLabs/MotionTemplate.git <myappname>`

 ### External Dependencies